basking-in-the-sun2000/solar-logger/README.rst

 Description of files

 -write_solar populates the db with expected production values.
 These are daily average for the month in kWh.
-The values should account for your system, layout, shadowing, depreciation, etc, throughout the life of the system
+The values should account for your system, layout, shadowing, depreciation, etc, throughout the life of the system.
+This was used before solcast, but gives you an idea of how your production is going

 -scanner should allow to poll the inverterer for valid registers

 -scanner2 will display the values of the registers listed in regs

--roofs_add_forecast will add the next few days forecasts from solcast to influxdb

--fill_measurements sends the recorded data from the inverter to solcast
+-fill_solcast_measurements sends the recorded data from the inverter to solcast

 -modbustcp utility for modbus